Striver20/Learning-Management-System/README.md

 ## 📄 License

-This project is licensed under the MIT License - feel free to use it for learning or your own portfolio!
+This project is open for educational and portfolio purposes.

 ---